wunderio/silta/docs/troubleshooting.md

 kubectl patch pvc -n $namespace $pvc -p '{"spec": {"resources": {"requests": {"storage": "5Gi"}}}}' kubectl delete statefulset  -n $namespace --cascade=false $statefulset
 ```
-If the size is less than 5G, set it to 5G.
-If it's 5G or more, double the previous value.